adamsteer/f4g-oceania-pdal/workshop/3-pipelines.md

 However, sometimes the classification is not amazing - it's hard, especially if the surveyed area contains a mixture of terrain types and objects.
 Further, many photogrammetric point clouds won't have ground labels attached to points.

 We'll demonstrate ground labelling for RPAS data using the sample `APPF-farm.laz`.
+Here's what the data look like:

+...and coloured by classification:

 Create a file 'rpas-ground.json' and populate it with:
 ```